1981 Mustang Specifications and FeaturesLast Updated August 8, 2023 | Meghan Drummond

 The 1981 Mustang is a great project car, though after all of these years it’s likely you’ll need to think of some of the basics of Fox Body restoration in addition to considering what type of engine you’d like to have powering your Fox.

-The Fox Body interior was notorious for causing a lot of seat-lean and failing to offer appropriate support.
+The Fox Body interior was notorious for causing a lot of seat-lean, as well as sagging door hinges and failing to offer appropriate support.
 Though some 1981 Mustangs have the optional Recaro seats, there aren’t many remaining with this feature.
 Doing an interior restoration is an option, but so is upgrading the entire interior to something a little more comfortable.

 The best thing about Fox Body restoration is how much freedom it offers.
 If you’re willing to put in the wrench work, you can end up with a Mustang that’s truly yours, inside and out.